Home /

 MIT was founded with the aim of providing students with an education that combines rigorous academic study with practical, hands-on learning.
 This emphasis on practice is infused into the Institute’s innovation and entrepreneurship (I&E) ecosystem.

 The Institute offers more than 150 courses that intersect with I&E as well as a minor in entrepreneurship and innovation, an MBA E+I Track, and Independent Activities Period and summer opportunities.
-MIT has more than 50 I&E student clubs and initiatives, including the MIT $100K Entrepreneurship Competition and the MIT Clean Energy Prize, and events such as Hacking Arts and Hacking Medicine.
+MIT has more than 50 I&E student clubs and initiatives, including the MIT $100K Entrepreneurship Competition and the MIT Clean Energy Prize, and events such as the MIT Arts Startup Incubator and Hacking Medicine.

 Technology licensing

-• 24 companies formed using MIT intellectual property
+• 38 companies supported using MIT intellectual property

 Innovation and Entrepreneurship Hubs